 Characteristics of young skin

 Texture - One of the most important young skin characteristics is the texture.
 If the texture is plump, wrinkle-free, and firm, it’s a good sign.
 Youthful skin should heal quickly with minimal scarring and it should bounce back easily.
-With age, elastin (a protein type which helps in skin stretching and allows it to bounce back without wrinkles) becomes lose.
-Lose elastin causes fine lines and wrinkling; leaving it more susceptible to skin tags, pores, and aging spots.
+With age, elastin (a protein type which helps in skin stretching and allows it to bounce back without wrinkles) becomes loose.
+Loose elastin causes fine lines and wrinkling; leaving it more susceptible to skin tags, stretch marks, pores, and aging spots.

 Moisture – This is another crucial factor that defines youthful skin.
 Healthy skin should feel slightly damp because the cells are able to hold the water.
 The production of sweat and oil should be relatively normal and the skin should not feel dry.
-Absence of dry spots, flaks, and cracks is another good sign.
+The absence of dry spots, flaking, and cracks is another good sign.

 Plumpness – Youthful skin is always plump.
 It doesn’t matter if the person is skinny or not, it should feel plump due to the underlying adipose layer beneath the skin.